dbfischer/TYPO3-onetimeaccount-adressstatus/README.md

 # TYPO3-onetimeaccount-adressstatus
-additional radio buttons to classify an address as private or business
+Additional radio buttons for "onetimeaccount/seminars" to classify an address as private or business.
+Based on extension marijo.
+This Extension has a bug.
+Please don't use it.